 Sick at Work: Infected Employees in the Workplace During the H1N1 Pandemic.
 Institute for Women’s Policy Research, February 2010.

-Shows that an estimated 8 million workers sick with H1N1 took no days off during the pandemic’s peak, and may have infected as many as 7 million of their coworkers, likely prolonging the pandemic.
+Shows that an estimated 8 million workers sick with H1N1 took no days off during the pandemic’s peak, and may have infected as many as seven million of their co-workers, likely prolonging the pandemic.
 These startling numbers demonstrate that in the absence of a national paid sick days policy, sick workers will continue to work, and risk spreading disease to coworkers and the public.